ryanrolds/screeps-bot-choreographer/README.md

 - [x] Organize logic and fix how builders and repairers source their energy
 - [x] Implement behavior tree
 - [x] Migrate creep roles to behavior tree
-- [ ] Storage construction triggers Distributors and prioritized Storage usage
+- [x] Storage construction triggers Distributors and prioritized Storage usage
 - [ ] Attack flag
 - [ ] Auto-defence of owned rooms
 - [ ] Scale number of repairers based on repair/decay rate for the room
 - [ ] Scale number of builders based on number of construction sites in room
+- [ ] Refactor and support multiple spawners in room
 - [ ] Auto-manage Upgraders per spawn (maximize what the economy can support - net zero energy)
 - [ ] Auto return-to-home and defense of remote harvesters
 - [ ] Don't require Build flags, staff rooms w/ construction sites, use flags to prioritize nearby sites